What’s the difference between octopus and squid? Because of their superficial similarities, the two cephalopods are frequently mixed up.

 8. Reproduction

 There is no contest between octopus and squid regarding which animal is the best parent.
-Octopuses reproduce using a hectocotylus, a unique arm employed by males that deliver the male’s sperm into the female’s mantle cavity to fertilize the eggs.
+Octopuses reproduce using a hectocotylus, a unique arm employed by males that delivers the male’s sperm into the female’s mantle cavity to fertilize the eggs.

 Females will then lay their eggs inside their dens and ferociously guard their eggs until their children are born.
 Some females will even construct fences to keep possible predators out.

-Squids, on the other hand, mate in huge numbers using a hectocotylus or a mechanism known as “head-to-head” mating.
+Conversely, squids mate in huge numbers using a hectocotylus or a mechanism known as “head-to-head” mating.

 Females tie their eggs to rocks or seaweed rather than guarding them.
-Some species don’t bother attaching their eggs to a solid surface, instead leaving them to drift in the open ocean until they hatch.
+Some species don’t bother attaching their eggs to a solid surface, leaving them to drift in the open ocean until they hatch.

 Summary